cacilhas/montegasppa/docs/2020/10/evil.md

 The religion and morality are the remaining of the society proto-norms, born from the prestige bias in many ways.
 So the evil is.

-The prestige bias creates a distorted right-vs-wrong principle, nondetachably bound to the first impressions (_principia_).
+The prestige bias creates a distorted right-𝑣𝑠-wrong principle, nondetachably bound to the first impressions (_principia_).
 It gives birth to an indissuadable collective superego, ready to kill in its beliefs’ sake.

 So, in self-defence the superego is capable of everything, fighting back ideas or even facts that might put it in check.